striderr1o1/tcp-server-client-C/readme.md

 - server responds with ACK
 - then the server sends a FIN flag too
 - client acknowledges the FIN flag with ACK

+# Some Issues Ive Faced When I wrote the Code:

+- I'd connect to the server using local host (127.0.0.1:8000).
+It'd connect and send the response but when I reconnected, it didnt.
+But then I don't know what I did and it works now.
+- When I connect the client I wrote in C, it sends the message and receives response on first try but it fails the second time and then the code terminates.
+Even though I have written it in a while loop which is set "1" so I don't know why its quiting.